Megajournals vs. Regular Journals: How to Choose Wisely

 - Turnaround time: They have quicker turnaround times between reviewers and researchers.

 These are not necessarily negative characteristics.
 In fact, you might find them appealing because you might be able to publish sooner than expected.
 In addition, you will have a wider audience who will see your research, but be aware of some of the pitfalls.
-For example, PLOS ONE, touted as the first megajournal to be launched, has recently had some difficulties in keeping top management and in its declining impact factor.
+For example, PLOS ONE, touted as the first megajournal to be launched, has recently had some difficulties in retaining top management as well as its declining impact factor.

 Even so, several other journals have subscribed to this new model without experiencing any problems.
 Nature, Science, BMJ Open, Scientific Reports, and the Journal of the American Chemical Society, all highly reputed scientific journals, do not specialize in only one discipline.